kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 :::caution

-Asserts are typed, so running
+Verifications are typed, so running

 ```python
 plan.assert(